Guilherme2020/_TEST_DEV_1/README.md

 ## Development server

 Run  in /src/app/server/  `json-server --watch api.json
- for a mock api dev server.
+ for a mock api dev server [Json-Server](https://www.npmjs.com/package/json-server).
 Navigate To `http://localhost:3000/`

-Run `ng serve` for a mock dev server[Json-Server](https://www.npmjs.com/package/json-server).
+Run `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Running end-to-end tests

+Run `./node_modules/.bin/cypress open` or `npx open cypress` to execute tests e2e via [Cypress](https://www.cypress.io/).

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `./node_modules/.bin/cypress open` or `npx open cypress` to execute tests e2e via [Cypress](https://www.cypress.io/).

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).